 - 1. All issues published in the Reporting Period must be included - a) Whether an issue is included in the Reporting Period is determined by the date by which 50% of the claimed distribution is distributed/made available.
 For each component of distribution the date distributed/made available is determined as follows: - Mailed copies: The date the copies enter the distribution chain, i.e. when they are posted or delivered to a courier. - ii) Paid copies: The first date the copies are made available to the consumer, i.e. for retail sales the first official on sale date. - iii) Copies made available for pick up by consumer: The date the copies are made available/handed out to the consumer. - iv) Free Digital Edition copies: The date email notifications are sent. - 2.
 Published issues that are allowed to be excluded according to this section may be removed from the average circulation - a) There are certain circumstances under which you may exclude an issue from the reported circulation.
 The circumstances and information surrounding any exclusion are subject to audit. - b) Daily Publications ABC granted exclusion: You may exclude an issue for which we have issued an exclusion note.
-You can apply for an ABC granted exclusion if: - i) Due to circumstances outside your control: - The distribution of an issue fails to achieve the planned level of distribution and that shortfall is greater than 10% of the planned distribution; - The planned level of distribution is achieved but delivery is severely delayed, resulting in a shortfall in net distribution and that shortfall is greater than 10% of the average net distribution of the previous four equivalent issues (e.g. for a Monday compare to Mondays etc).
-Note: - If one or more of the last four issues are excluded because of an official National Public Holiday or Christmas/New year trading period exclusions then do not use this as one of the four comparable issue but go back one further issue. - If one or more of the last four issues are excluded because of an ABC Granted Exclusion then it will be counted as one of the four comparable issues. - ii) The publication is likely to be affected because of the occurrence of a local public holiday that is evidenced either: - By publication on an official local authority website; or - By virtue of a long-standing custom/tradition previously recognised by ABC.
+You can apply for an ABC granted exclusion if: - i) Due to circumstances outside your control: - The distribution of an issue fails to achieve the planned level of distribution and that shortfall is greater than 10% of the planned distribution; or - The planned level of distribution is achieved but delivery is severely delayed, resulting in a shortfall in net distribution and that shortfall is greater than 10% of the average distribution of the previous four equivalent issues (e.g. for a Monday compare to Mondays etc).
+Note: - If one or more of the last four issues are excluded because of an official National Public Holiday or Christmas/New year trading period exclusions then do not use this as one of the four comparable issue but go back one further issue. - If one or more of the last four issues are excluded because of an ABC Granted Exclusion then it will be counted as one of the four comparable issues.